martinmoec/fable-react-native-how-to/README.md

     import * as App from './out/App';
     import { name as appName } from './app.json';
     ```
+Notice that we import App from our generated files in the `out` folder.
+The app registration call is also removed, as this is now handled in our F# code.

 # You're good to go!
 1. Compile F# to JavaScript and watch for changes